JohnGrime/TwitterTrack/README.md

 ## Notes

-Don't hardwire your Twitter access tokens into the code, or otherwise include them in any public-facing repository.
+* Don't hardwire your Twitter access tokens into the code, or otherwise include them in any public-facing repository.
+* Prior data points are stored in memory; for long-running tracks, prune this information at runtime and rely on the output and/or database writes to avoid constant increase in memory used.

 Happy tracking!